kedro-org/kedro-viz/docs/source/share_kedro_viz.md

 ![](../meta/images/kedro_viz_share_credentials2.png)

-"A user group is a collection of IAM users.
-User groups simplify permissions management because you can grant, change, and remove permissions for multiple users at the same time".
 For more information, see the official AWS documentation about [IAM user groups](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_groups.html?icmpid=docs_iam_help_panel).

 Add the IAM user to the user group (this is only possible if the group has been created).